maattss/macos-setup/README.md

-# Mac setup 🛠
+# MacOS setup 🛠

-Repo containing a list of my macOS apps and settings as well as a script for installing all apps on new computers.
+Repo containing a list of all my most used macOS apps and settings.

 ## Apps/tools